palmaresHQ/.github/profile/README.md

 We are boring, but we are cool.
 We are cool, but we sometimes like to get bored. 🌈

 Now let's go, let's go put Javascript where it doesn't belong!
-And let's discover, together, why {} + [] is 0.
+And let's discover, together, why the hell {} + [] is 0.